mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Signs left lying around., 12th June :- [7698843](https://www.fixmystreet.com/report/7698843)
 - Damage to stone bridge, 12th June :- [7698717](https://www.fixmystreet.com/report/7698717)
 - Terrible visibility, 12th June :- [7698697](https://www.fixmystreet.com/report/7698697)
-- Local resident reported to Winchcombe Town Council, the bridge is damaged and a potential risk of collapsing.., 12th June :- [7698639](https://www.fixmystreet.com/report/7698639)
-- One on the left as you enter that are deep and quite large.
-Several complaints from customers., 12th June :- [7698285](https://www.fixmystreet.com/report/7698285)
-- Path and road side kerbs damaged.
-Originally reported 28/03/25 and now you say this work has been completed and job closed.
-All that has been done is red plastic barriers put round which as can be seen from attached photo have now all fallen over and this area is not in a safe condition, 12th June :- [7697784](https://www.fixmystreet.com/report/7697784)

 <!-- fix_marker ends -->